Body Shape Guide

 Measurements

-Pear body shape is determined by the ratio between your hip and bust measurements.
+Pear body shape measurements are determined by the ratio between your hip and bust measurements.
 It is about proportions — not a specific size or weight.

 Pear Body Shape Measurement Rule